coyotespike/covid19-images/README.md

 Deep learning in general works best with images.
 Many machine learning libraries require data to be organized in a certain way.

 This project focuses on aggregating, organizing, augmenting, and loading data for use in models.
-We will include code to load data for TensorFlow, PyTorch, FastAI, and more, so that you can immediately start building your model.
+We may have companion projects to directly source data.

 ## General Organization